Corcoran Design (CDE)

-This course introduces students to the principles and workflow for frame-by-frame animation with still images.Through wire framing and drawing flip books, students will learn basic principles of animation.
-Students will learn how to combine claymation and hand crafted techniques with digital production tools.
-Student will learn animation methods and processes, along with workflow and production.
+This course introduces students to the principles and workflow for frame-by-frame animation with still images.Through wire framing and drawing flip books, students learn basic principles of animation.
+Students learn how to combine claymation and hand crafted techniques with digital production tools.
+Student learn animation methods and processes, along with workflow and production.
 Critique process and animation terminology is introduced and developed with course content and projects.

 CDE 2090.
 Design Studio I. 3 Credits.

 Course content focuses on visual hierarchy, principles of composition, design principles, and intro to Semiotics.
 Typography, form, image, space, and the grid are explored through projects.
 Students learn an iterative design process to explore and develop concepts.
 This course requires a high level of execution through precise craftsmanship.

 CDE 2091.
 Design Studio II.
 3 Credits.

 This course explores brand identity systems and programs.
 Students learn an iterative design process to develop a cohesive and comprehensive branding program.
 The developed brand identity is applied to various media: print, motion, and web.
 Prerequisites: A grade of C or above in CGD 2090; or permission of the department chair.

 This option is appropriate for degree students who want access to independent faculty supervision, lab areas, and supplies for independent projects, and do not need or desire extensive course instruction.

 Internships can help students develop marketable skills, establish professional contacts, and explore different career options.
 Restricted to students in the BFA in digital media design program.

 CDE 4170.
 Professional Practices for Designers.
 3 Credits.